kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   \Omega_m = \frac{8\pi G \rho_m}{3 H_0^2}, \quad \Omega_r = \frac{8\pi G \rho_\gamma}{3H_0^2}, \quad \Omega_\Lambda = \frac{\Lambda c^2}{3 H_0^2}
   $$

-- The best measurements of the CMB indicate that at present-time the total density $\Omega_0$ is at unity with the critical density such that
+- The best measurements of the CMB indicate that the total density $\Omega_0$ is at unity with the critical density such that

 - $$
   \Omega_0 = \Omega_m + \Omega_\gamma + \Omega_\Lambda + \Omega_k \simeq 1